-1.2 The office bearers shall be:

-- a.
+- 1.2.1.
+The non-executive directors' term of office shall be four years, renewable for a maximum of two terms. - 1.2.2.
+The office bearers shall be: - a.
 Chair (preferably a non-executive director) - b.
-Executive Director: Managing Director, responsible for Company affairs and administration - c.
+Executive Director: Managing Director, responsible for Company affairs and administration. - c.
 Executive Director: Principal, responsible for all academic operations

-1.3 Governance
+1.3.
+Governance

-The Memorandum and Articles of Association shall be the governing document for the College.
+The Memorandum and Articles of Association shall be the governing document for the College

-1.4 Duties of the Board of Governance
+1.4.
+Duties of the Board of Governance

-The Board of Governance shall be the highest decision-making body in respect of policy- making, management and resource mobilisation and be responsible for:
+The Board of Governance shall be the highest decision-making body in respect of policy-making, management and resource mobilisation and be responsible for:

-- 1.4.1 The overall governance and supervision of the College - 1.4.2 Fulfilling the legal and financial requirements as directors as specified by Companies House - 1.4.3 Approval and amendments of Bye-Laws, Governance Manual, Quality Assurance and Enhancement Manual and other documents for institutional governance and management. - 1.4.4 Acting as the sole arbiter in all matters relating to the College - 1.4.5 The approval of the budget the strategic plan and College financial statements. - 1.4.5 Appointing the Principal and for deciding upon the terms and conditions of his/her office. - 1.4.6 All residual powers, including powers to delegate any of its powers to a committee or any of the office bearers. - 1.4.7 Appointing the College Secretary. - 1.4.8 The two executive directors will act co-operatively as the senior managers (Principal and Managing Director) for all academic and non-academic matters respectively.
-They may take decisions on daily urgent operational matters and report to the relevant board/committees for their approval. - 1.4.9 The two senior managers can recruit jointly all academic and non-academic staff following the due processes.
+- 1.4.1.
+The overall governance and supervision of the College. - 1.4.2.
+Fulfilling the legal and financial requirements as directors as specified by the Companies House. - 1.4.3.
+Approval and amendments of Bye-Laws, Governance Manual, Quality Assurance and Enhancement Manual and other documents for institutional governance and management. - 1.4.4.
+Acting as the sole arbiter in all matters relating to the College. - 1.4.5.
+The approval of the budget the strategic plan and College financial statements. - 1.4.6.
+Appointing the Principal and for deciding upon the terms and conditions of his/her office. - 1.4.7.
+All residual powers, including powers to delegate any of its powers to a committee or any of the office bearers.

+Appointing the College Secretary.

+1.4.8.
+The two executive directors will act co-operatively as the senior managers (Principal and Managing Director) for all academic and non-academic matters respectively.
+They may take decisions on daily urgent operational matters and report to the relevant board/committees for their approval.

+1.4.9.
+The two senior managers can recruit jointly all academic and non-academic staff following the due processes.